Walid-Ahmed/BenchMark_deep-learning-models/README.md

 This code in this repo enables you to download the benchmark deep learningKeras  models as files saved to your system.
 All these benchmark are trained on the imagenet dataset. </br>

 Each available  network is identified by a unique I.D.
+These are the avilabile I.D.s , the type  of network can be infereded from the i.d, ["InceptionV3","ResNet50","VGG16","VGG19","NASNetMobile","NASNetLarge","InceptionResNetV2","MobileNet","DenseNet121","DenseNet169","DenseNet201"]

 ## Download benchmark model
 #python deepModelsSaver.py --networkName InceptionV3